npokharel/school-ui/README.md

 ## Overview

-This is a starter template using the following stack:
+This app is using the following stack:

 - Framework - [Next.js 14](https://nextjs.org/13)
 - Language - [TypeScript](https://www.typescriptlang.org)